shubhamdawande/multi-user-rag-chat/README.md

 # Multi-User RAG Chat System

-This repository contains a Python-based RAG (Retrieval-Augmented Generation) chat system that allows multiple users to query documents with restricted access, while maintaining conversational context.
-The system provides a REST API that can be accessed through a Swagger UI.
+This repository RAG based chat system that allows multiple users to query documents with restricted access, while maintaining conversational context.
+The system provides a chat API that can be accessed through a Swagger UI.

 ## Features